High Frequency Spectrum of Primordial Gravitational Waves: Introduction

-Not only the inflation energy scale, but also the information about thermal history of the universe after inflation is contained in the primordial GW spectrum~\cite{Seto:2003kc,Tashiro:2003qp,Nakayama:2008ip,Nakayama:2008wy,Kuroyanagi:2008ye,Mukohyama:2009zs,Nakayama:2009ce,Durrer:2011bi,Jinno:2011sw,Kuroyanagi:2011fy,Jinno:2012xb,Jinno:2013xqa,Jinno:2014qka,Kuroyanagi:2014qza,Minami:2025waa}.
-If the equation of state parameter of the universe is $w$ when a superhorizon GW mode with comoving wavenumber $k$ re-enters the horizon, the resulting GW spectrum scales as $\Omega_{\rm GW}\propto k^{2(3w-1)/(1+3w)}$~\cite{Tashiro:2003qp,Nakayama:2008wy,Mukohyama:2009zs} (see Eq.~(\ref{OGW_ana_low})).
-Therefore, the spectral shape of primordial GWs directly tells us thermal history of the universe.
-Note that these arguments apply to the GW modes that once experienced superhorizon regime during inflation, i.e., $k \lesssim a_{\rm e} H_{\rm e} \equiv k_1$ where $a_{\rm e}$ and $H_{\rm e}$ are the scale factor and the Hubble scale at the end of inflation, respectively.
-A schematic picture of the GW spectrum for $w=0$ is shown in Fig.~\ref{fig:gwbg}: the $k<k_1$ part corresponds to the modes that experienced superhorizon regime during inflation.
+Not only the inflation energy scale, but also the information about thermal history (or equation of state of the universe, more precisely) of the universe after inflation is contained in the primordial GW spectrum~\cite{Seto:2003kc,Tashiro:2003qp,Nakayama:2008ip,Nakayama:2008wy,Kuroyanagi:2008ye,Mukohyama:2009zs,Nakayama:2009ce,Durrer:2011bi,Jinno:2011sw,Kuroyanagi:2011fy,Jinno:2012xb,Jinno:2013xqa,Jinno:2014qka,Kuroyanagi:2014qza,Minami:2025waa}.
+If the equation of state parameter of the universe is $w$ when a super-Hubble-radius GW mode with comoving wavenumber $k$ re-enters the horizon, the resulting GW spectrum scales as $\Omega_{\rm GW}\propto k^{2(3w-1)/(1+3w)}$~\cite{Tashiro:2003qp,Nakayama:2008wy,Mukohyama:2009zs} for the scale-invariant long-wavelength tensor power spectrum (see Eq.~(\ref{OGW_ana_low})).
+Therefore, the spectral shape of primordial GWs directly tells us equation of state of the universe.
+Note that these arguments apply to the GW modes that once experienced super-Hubble-radius regime during inflation, i.e., $k \lesssim a_{\rm e} H_{\rm e} \equiv k_1$ where $a_{\rm e}$ and $H_{\rm e}$ are the scale factor and the Hubble scale at the end of inflation, respectively.
+A schematic picture of the GW spectrum for $w=0$ is shown in Fig.~\ref{fig:gwbg}: the $k<k_1$ part corresponds to the modes that experienced super-Hubble-radius regime during inflation.
 The flat part in the region $k_{\rm eq}<k<k_{\rm R}$, where $k_{\rm eq}$ and $k_{\rm R}$ are the comoving Hubble scale at the matter-radiation equality and the end of reheating, corresponds to the mode that re-enter the horizon during radiation-dominated era.